swcarpentry/git-novice/_episodes/03-create.md

 > > {: .bash}
 > >
 > > But be careful!
 Running this command in the wrong directory, will remove
-> > the entire git-history of a project you might want to keep.
+> > the entire Git history of a project you might want to keep.
 Therefore, always check your current directory using the
 > > command `pwd`.
 > {: .solution}
 {: .challenge}